indifferentbroccoli/icarus-server-docker/README.md

 - `./server-files:/home/steam/server-files` - Server installation files
 - `./server-data:/home/steam/server-data` - Save data, configs, and logs

+## Network Error 65
+This error may occur when first creating a world in-game.
+Simply rejoin the server and it should work normally.
+This is a known issue with the initial world generation.

 ## Resources

 - [Server Setup Guide](https://github.com/RocketWerkz/IcarusDedicatedServer/wiki/Server-Setup)